DS-GUDI/callejon-del-sabor/README.md

 ```

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.
+For example if we add in `src/parges` a component called `nosotros.astro` the automatic created route by astro will be. `/nosotros`

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.